DerickW126/DerickW126/README.md

 ## About Me 🚀

-I'm an enthiusiatic, motivated CS student at Columbia University, with passion and project expereinces in **backend engineering, and databases**
+I'm an enthiusiatic, motivated CS student at Columbia University, with passion and project expereinces in **machine learning, backend engineering, and databases**

 - 🌱 Currently learning: **PostgreSQL**
 - 🔭 Working on: **An app that helps volleyball player host events and manage registration!**